Democrats welcome fight as Trump tees up 2020 healthcare battle

-WASHINGTON (Reuters) - Democrats on Tuesday embraced U.S. President Donald Trump’s call to revive a fight over healthcare coverage, ensuring the issue will dominate the 2020 presidential election and Trump’s bid for a second term in office.
+WASHINGTON (Reuters) - Democrats on Tuesday embraced U.S. President Donald Trump’s call to revive a fight over healthcare coverage, ensuring a prominent role for the issue in the 2020 election as Trump seeks a second term in office.

 Trump last week stepped up his assault on Democratic predecessor President Barack Obama’s signature 2010 healthcare law by directing the Justice Department to oppose it in court and promising an unspecified Republican alternative.

-In a series of late-night posts on Twitter on Monday, however, Trump shifted course, saying there would be no vote on any healthcare legislation until after next year’s election.
+In a series of late-night posts on Twitter on Monday, however, Trump appeared to shift course, saying there would be no vote on any healthcare legislation until after next year’s election.

 Republicans are developing “a really great HealthCare Plan with far lower premiums (cost) & deductibles than Obamacare,” Trump said, referring to the Affordable Care Act signed into law by Obama.

-“Vote will be taken right after the Election when Republicans hold the Senate & win back the House,” he said.
+“Vote will be taken right after the Election when Republicans hold the Senate & win back the House.”

 While that timeline would give Republicans more time to knit together an alternative to the Affordable Care Act, it all but guarantees a 2020 battle over an issue that helped Democrats wrest control of the U.S. House of Representatives last year.